by-d3k/maps/notes/LeaP.md

 ## Hazards

-You can also die from one of a few dangerous elements (watch out!):
+You can also die from one of these dangerous elements:

 * **Sinkers**: These explode on contact.
 * **Rocks**: When these spawn, they fall from the top of the map every few seconds.